astrohart/xyLOGIX.Api.Data.Providers/xyLOGIX.Api.Data.Providers/README.md

-If the predicate returns `true` for a given instance of the element model object, then this object strives to remove that element from the dataset using the appropriate method call on the target REST API's client library. |
+If the predicate returns `true` for a given instance of the element model object, then this object strives to remove that element from the dataset using the appropriate method call on the target REST API client library. |

 ##### Exceptions